Skip to main content

 • Action

-An Action is a fundamental component representing a script designed to automate tasks within your project.
-You can write a script in either Python or Shell.
+An Action is a component that represents a script designed to automate tasks within your project.
+You can write this script in Python or Shell.

 1. Stack = Collection of building blocks